This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Take a scenic flight around the Rockies

-I really couldn’t imagine anything more romantic and adventurous for a newlywed couple on their honeymoon than to take a scenic flight over the Rocky Mountains in Banff or Lake Louise National Park.
+I really couldn’t imagine anything more romantic and adventurous for a newlywed couple on their honeymoon than to take a scenic flight over the Rocky Mountains in Banff or Lake Louise.
 From the sky, you’ll get the best seat in the house and share an experience together like no other!

-This particular helicopter tour gives you 3 flight lengths to choose from; a 20-minutes, a 30-minute, or 55-minute flight.
-Prices begin at $230 CAD but the longer the flight the more expensive it will be.
-It does not include transport from your hotel so you will need to give yourself 2.5 hours if coming from Banff and 1.5 hours if coming from Lake Louise.
+This particular helicopter tour gives you 3 flight lengths to choose from – a 20-minute, a 30-minute, or 55-minute flight.
+Prices begin at $253 CAD per person but the longer the flight the more expensive it will be.
+It does not include transport from your hotel and the take-off location is a bit of a drive, so you will need to give yourself 2.5 hours if coming from Banff and 1.5 hours if coming from Lake Louise.

 However, this is a once-in-a-lifetime experience that’s best enjoyed on your honeymoon!